-Dorrie Jacobson is 80 years old?
+Dorrie Jacobson is 85 years old?
 No way.
 She looks amazing in everything she wears.
 In addition to her Instagram, her blog is a total delight.
-I just like look looking at her and thinking about how I’m too old to wear the things she wears and how she looks amazing in them.
-And wondering just how is that?
+Will I have the courage to be naked in public at 85?
+Probably not, but I enjoy considering it.

 Jean and Vaerie, the idiosyncratic fashinionistas, are setting a bad example for older women everywhere.
 I have never seen women with a better ability to wear hats.
 My hat is off to these women’s ability to wear hats.